Blue Cave Dubrovnik vs Other Caves Croatia — Ranked

 So Which Cave Should You Visit?

-If you have one full day and want the bucket-list experience: Book the Blue Cave tour from Dubrovnik.
-The Biševo Blue Cave is a natural wonder, the Green Cave is a fun bonus, and the day includes stops at Stiniva Cove and other Vis island highlights.
-Just go in knowing it is a long day on the water.
+If you have one full day and want the bucket-list experience: book the full-day Biševo trip.
+The Biševo Blue Cave is a natural wonder, the Green Cave near Ravnik is a fun bonus, and the day includes stops at Stiniva Cove and other Vis island highlights.
+Just go in knowing it is a long day on the water — and a very different outing from our own half-day tour.

 If you are visiting Mljet anyway: Make sure your itinerary includes Odysseus Cave.
 It is an extraordinary site that most Mljet visitors miss because it requires a detour from the national park.

 If you have limited time in Dubrovnik — or want the blue-glow experience without the all-day commitment: Betina Cave on the Dubrovnik coastline tour is the clear winner.
 Same physics, a fraction of the travel time, significantly lower cost, and you are swimming in the light rather than watching it from a rowboat.
-You will be back at your hotel before noon.
+You will be back at your hotel in time for a late lunch.

 If you have multiple days: Do both.
 See Betina Cave on your first or last day when time is tight, and book the full Biševo tour for a day when you can afford to be on the water from sunrise to sunset.
 They are different experiences, and both are worth it.